 Since entertaining company often involves a beverage or two, you want to make sure that you have a well stocked (and cute) bar cart.
 If you don’t have the luxury of an actual bar or even wine cellar, bar carts are a great option.
 They’re always a conversation starter and they are generally really affordable.

 Step 1: Find the perfect bar cart.

 I searched for months to find our gold bar cart.
 I knew it needed to be on the smaller side (apartment life) but I also wanted it to have 3 levels for more storage.
 After decorating this one, I realized I had made the right decision.
 We had even more alcohol than I could fit on the cart thanks to a recent Binny’s run Matt made where he bought all the tequila!
-This bar cart is really affordable at $170 and is great for small corners.
+This bar cart is really affordable and is great for small corners.
 You could even repurpose for makeup or other household decor items if you didn’t want to use it to store alcohol.
 The design makes it versatile and not obviously made to store all your alcoholic beverages.
 Here are a few more designs in the same price range.